The Hidden Trap of the Tax Credit for Electric Plug In Cars

 Still, we can complain, and complain as loudly as possible.
 Write your congressmen and women, letting them know just how unfair this is - that if we are going to subsidize buyers of "green" vehicles it should not be limited to only those with large incomes and deep pockets.
 That the little people providing the subsidy through their taxes deserve the same treatment.
 And that changes should be made retroactive as far as possible as there are likely a great many buyers that expected to get a nice check come tax time only to be hoodwinked out of it.

 Whether you agree with subsidizing electric cars or not, it is grossly unfair to limit the purchase subsidy to only the wealthy while denying it to the people not only paying for it but needing it the worst.
 Let your lawmaker know, and enlist the help of your friends.
 Show them this article and get their opinion (and hopefully their help as well).
-It only takes a few minutes to dash off an email to your senator (contact information listed in the link above) or representative - let your elected officials know what you think of subsidizing the wealthy while the rest of us are denied the opportunity and just pick up the tab for it.
+It only takes a few minutes to dash off an email to your senator or representative - let your elected officials know what you think of subsidizing the wealthy while the rest of us are denied the opportunity and just pick up the tab for it.
 It is your taxes paying for this - shouldn't you have the same chance as big earners to participate in the program?

 © 2015 Dan Harmon